 Teams are collections of people who gather together around a common goal.
 This group of people may be within a department or across the organization.
 What brings them together is the outcome they are driving toward.
 Members of a team may work at a different pace or create assets differently, but in our experience they often collaborate quickly with each other, a process we call "high velocity teamwork."

-Before creating a team in our product, it's a good practice to think about the goal, project, or work items and the organization’s people who can help deliver it collaboratively.
+Before creating a team, think about the goal, project, or work items and who in your organization can help deliver it collaboratively.
 Once you've identified them, add these people or groups to a team to start collaborating.
 Because membership can change over time, it's a good idea to designate multiple owners for each team.
 For more information, see Managing teams.

 Take a look at this short video to see some examples of how to structure cross-organizational or single purpose teams: